Detecting motifs in networks

 Higher-order motifs

 The classic paper (Ponstein 1966) devises an ingenious algorithm to count arbitrary cycles.
-This is one of the most general ways to count motifs, and I might implement it at some point because I’ve not found an implementation.
-Instead, I’ll pursue construction of a 4th-order version of a clique, which was introduced more recently.
+This is one of the most general ways to count motifs, and we might implement it at some point because there is no implementation to be found.
+Instead, it’s easier to pursue construction of a 4th-order version of a clique, as was introduced more recently.

 Higher-order connected subgraphs

-(J. D. Cohen 2019) looks for higher-order connected subgraphs, which they call “trapezes.”
-These can be enumerated efficiently too, by adapting the above techniques - but I’ll leave that for another post.
+(J. D. Cohen 2019) looks for higher-order connected subgraphs, which he calls “trapezes.”
+These can be enumerated efficiently too, by adapting the above techniques.

 References